 CR Salmon Festival Society

-The Campbell River Salmon Festival Society is a registered charity assisting and hosting a wide range of public & family orientated activities held annually for the citizens of Campbell River.
+The Campbell River Salmon Festival Society is a registered charity assisting and hosting a wide range of public and family orientated activities held annually for the citizens of Campbell River.
 Their major event is the hosting of the Loggers Sports held each year on the second weekend of August.
-In 2007 the event will be held August 10, 11, and 12 weekend at Nunn's Creek Park.
-The society also is involved with activities held on Canada Day including the recognition of senior achievements, Huck Finn Fishing Derby for children and the Parade.
+The society also is involved with activities held on Canada Day.

 Campbell River, BC V9W 5A7